 In view of the growing world population of some 10 billion by 2050, the above is urgently necessary.
 The World Health Organization (WTO) estimates that the demand for food will rise by ca. 70 percent by then.
 This enormous challenge cannot be met without modern inputs.

 Promoting biodiversity is an overall task of society that can be achieved only through consensus and contributions from each individual.
 Studies show that in particular the loss of habitats and the monotonous design of urban, industrial and agricultural landscapes cause less biodiversity.
 The German federal government’s insect protection action plan also clearly addresses this aspect that concerns society as a whole.

-The chemical industry is committed to biodiversity as a societal task and wants to make its contribution in cooperation with agriculture.
-In a dialogue with all stakeholders, solutions should be developed that align the needs of productive agriculture and the protection of an intact environment with each other.
+The chemical industry is committed to biodiversity as a societal task and wants to make its contribution together with agriculture.
+In a dialogue with all stakeholders, solutions should be developed that align the needs of productive agriculture and the protection of the environment with each other.

 - Support a holistic approach

 Promoting biodiversity is an overall task of society and calls for a holistic approach.
+This holds true for both the German federal government’s insect protection action plan and the forthcoming “Farm to Fork” strategy of the EU Commission.
 In order to develop this approach, the chemical industry is actively involved in an open dialogue along the entire value chain.

 - Perception of modern agriculture as part of the solution

 The primary task of agriculture is to supply food.
 An agricultural management style without mineral fertilisers and plant protectants would require almost twice as much land.
 Higher land requirements would mean a further loss of habitats for many species.
 This discrepancy needs to be taken into account, so that aspects of nature protection and food security can be aligned with each other.

 - Digitalisation as an opportunity for efficiency increases